Hendekagon/reagent-sketch/README.md

 CSS is handled completely by Garden, both statically and dynamically in a few different ways.

-The application is represented by 1 Reagent atom which contains everything and event handlers (in parterre.views) that delegate to pure functions (in parterre.actions) to change the state as a function of their events
+The application is represented by 1 Reagent atom which contains everything and event handlers (in uitui.views) that delegate to pure functions (in uitui.actions) to change the state as a function of their events

 Namespaces:

-* `parterre.views` functions for making Reagent views of data.
+* `uitui.views` functions for making Reagent views of data.
 Views are React objects that display data or determine the style of other views

-* `parterre.actions` functions for changing application state
+* `uitui.actions` functions for changing application state

 ## Usage